Something About the Night

 "Something About the Night" is a song recorded by American singer K. Michelle that appears on her second studio album Anybody Wanna Buy a Heart?
 (2014).
-The song was released on December 3, 2014 as the third single from the album.
-It was written by Kimberly Michelle Pate and Bianca Atterberry.
-Its music and production was done by Oak Felder, Ronald "Flippa" Colson, and Steve Ace.
+The song was written by Kimberly Michelle Pate and Bianca Atterberry.
+Its music and production was done by Oak Felder, Ronald "Flippa" Colson, and Steve "Ace" Mostyn.
 "Something About the Night" is a midtempo soul song that according to music critics has influences from various genres.
 The song's lyrics are about Michelle's love for partying and drinking.

 Critical response to "Something About the Night" was primarily positive; critics pointing to it as a highlight of the album.
 A music video in which Michelle performs in a 1920s speakeasy was released on December 9, 2014.
 The singer's performance was influenced by American singer Billie Holiday.
 Critics responded positively to the video and praised Michelle's acting.

 Background and composition

 "Something About the Night" was written by Kimberly Michelle Pate and Bianca Atterberry, and its music and produced was done by Oak Felder, Ronald "Flippa" Colson, and Steve Ace.
 Donnie Meadows and Tanisha Broadwater helped to coordinate the track's production, while Kevin "Batos" Guardado worked as an assistant producer.
 Michelle's vocals were produced by Atterberry, and recorded by C Travis Kr8ts with additional assistance from Felder.
 The track was mixed by Jaycen Joshua, with assistance from Maddox Chhim and Ryan Kaul, and it was mastered by David Kutch.
-In 2014, "Something About the Night" was released as the third single from Michelle's second studio album Anybody Wanna Buy a Heart?
-(2014), which followed her previous releases "Love 'Em All" and "Maybe I Should Call".

 "Something About the Night" is a midtempo soul song that lasts three minutes and 30 seconds.
-Describing the single as an example of alternative soul, Sarah Godfrey of The Washington Post wrote that its composition was similar to the music of American musician Norman Connors.
+Describing the track as an example of alternative soul, Sarah Godfrey of The Washington Post wrote that its composition was similar to the music of American musician Norman Connors.
 Various writers for Rolling Stone interpreted the track as "synth-funk erotica" and representative of the multiple genres on the album.
 A contributor for the Star Tribune wrote that "Something About the Night" is a "theatrical, space-soul" track" and that Michelle showcases "a hilarious cattiness in [her] character" that is reminiscent of her personality on the reality television shows Love & Hip Hop and K. Michelle: My Life.
 The song's lyrics are about Michelle's love for partying and drinking, and include lines such as "don't give a fuck".